Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Treasure Pit.md

 The treasure placed here were the spoils of one Claxton Eastoft who sought to hide his treasure until those he stole it from were long dead.
 Unfortunately for him shortly after leaving the island he was captured by privateers.
 His belongings, including his treasure map, were stolen and he was executed.

-Given that the map features a rather good drawing of the coast line of an unnamed island it was of little use to anyone and passed between many hands until reaching [[Ishirou]]'s.
+Given that the map features a rather good drawing of the coast line of an unnamed island it was of little use to anyone and passed between many hands until reaching [[Tatsu]]'s.

 The map indicates that at sunrise stand at the top of the hill where the sun comes between the two rock formation at sea and dig in that spot.